Royals vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Esteury Ruiz has 31 hits with seven doubles, a triple, four walks and 14 RBI.
-He's also stolen 13 bases.
+- Esteury Ruiz has eight doubles, a triple, four walks and 14 RBI (34 total hits).
+He's also stolen 15 bases.

-- Ruiz enters this matchup looking to extend his six-game hit streak.
-During his last 10 outings he is batting .238 with two doubles, a triple, a walk and five RBI.
+- Ruiz has picked up at least one hit in seven straight games.
+During his last 10 outings he is batting .286 with three doubles, a triple, a walk and five RBI.

 Ruiz Recent Games